sensein/voice-backend/README.md

 3. `auth_token`: This id is generated as part of the handshake mechanism between the registered client app and the server.

+See the test_serve.py submit example to see how to formulate a POST request.
+This version of the server can receive individual messages as a json object or an uploaded file.

 ### Usage Flow

 1. Register and retrieve a client id.
 This can be done outside of your client